janse180/dcaas/advanced.md

 	      security_groups:
 	        - your_security_group
 	      availability_zone: sa
-	      instance_name_prefix: pbswn-test
+	      instance_name_prefix: pbswn-short
 	      userdata_file: /etc/dynamiccluster/userdata_salt.sh

 In this setup, a sysadmin's account has been added to all user projects that need to use the cluster.
 That's why *username* and *password* in config are the same.
 The only difference is *project* in config which indicates which user project to use.
 Access control on resources is configured in *reservation*.
-This example has two resources: one _default_ resource that is for all users, and one _test_ resource that is for authorized users only.
-When a worker node is launched for the _test_resource, Dynamic Cluster will use MAUI's reservation mechanism to create an account reservation.
+This example has two resources: one _default_ resource that is for all users, and one _short_ resource that is for authorized users only.
+When a worker node is launched for the _short_ resource, Dynamic Cluster will use MAUI's reservation mechanism to create an account reservation.
 If you run

 	showres -n

 you'll see something like

-	cw-vm-d0fa.sa.nectar.org.au       User             test.1        N/A    1   -INFINITY    INFINITE  Fri Sep 25 14:05:17
+	cw-vm-d0fa.sa.nectar.org.au       User             short.1        N/A    1   -INFINITY    INFINITE  Fri Sep 25 14:05:17

-This means the worker node *cw-vm-d0fa.sa.nectar.org.au* is reserved for the *test* account.
+This means the worker node *cw-vm-d0fa.sa.nectar.org.au* is reserved for the *short* account.

 When a user needs to submit a job to this worker node, he/she needs to add the account name in qsub command.

-	qsub -A test job.script
+	qsub -A short job.script

 We can use Torque's submit filter to restrict authorized users to use this account name when submitting the job.
 If the user is not in the list, submission will be rejected.